BrighterCommand/Docs/contents/KafkaConfiguration.md

 	- A sweep flushes a **CommitBatchSize** worth of commits.
 	- It is intended for low-throughput consumers where commits might otherwise languish waiting for a batch-size increment.
 	- It is *not* intended to flush a buffer that backs up because the **CommitBatchSize** is too low, and won't function for that.
 Fix the **CommitBatchSize** instead.
-- On a re-balance where we stop processing a **partition** on an individual consumer, we flush the remaining **offsets&& for the revoked **partitions**.
+- On a re-balance where we stop processing a **partition** on an individual consumer, we flush the remaining **offsets** for the revoked **partitions**.
-	- We configure the consumer to use sticky assignment strategy to avoid unnecessary re-assignments (see the [Confluent documentation](// https://www.confluent.io/blog/cooperative-rebalancing-in-kafka-streams-consumer-ksqldb/)).
+	- We configure the consumer to use sticky assignment strategy to avoid unnecessary re-assignments (see the [Confluent documentation](https://www.confluent.io/blog/cooperative-rebalancing-in-kafka-streams-consumer-ksqldb/)).
 - On a consumer shutdown we flush the buffer to commit all **offsets**.

 ## Requeue with Delay